iciclespider/mezzanine/README.rst

 This implementations has the following items not currently found in the original Mezzanine project:

-  * Multiple domains.
+  * Support for multiple web site behind multiple domains.
   * Content Pages as the home page.
   * Content Page's contents are rendered as Django templates.
   * "Template" model for supplying Django templates.
   * Media file handling within templates.
-  * Themes driving by the user entered settings.
+  * Themes driven by the user entered settings.

 ===========
 Test Server